chill117/sockets-for-cordova/README.md

 ===================
 This Cordova plugin provides JavaScript API, that allows you to communicate with server through TCP protocol.

-Currently we support these platforms: iOS, Android, WP8.
+Currently we support these platforms: iOS, Android.

 You can also get information about this plugin from our blog post http://www.blocshop.cz/2015/01/12/tcp-networking-in-cordova/